Aarthigopi/Car-sales-Dashboard--power-BI/README.md

 Car sales Dashboard

 ##Objective##

-The objective of this project is to design and develop a dynamic and interactive Car Sales Dashboard using Power BI.The Dashboard will visualize critical KPIs related to our car sales.
+The objective of this project is to design and develop a dynamic and interactive Car Sales Dashboard using Power BI.The Dashboard will visualize critical KPIs related to our car sales,helping us to understand our sales performance and make data-driven decisions.